neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 This chapter explains how to use object persistence in FLOW3.
 To do this, it focuses on the persistence based on the *Doctrine* 2 ORM first.
 There is another mechanism available, called *Generic* persistence, which can be used to add your own persistence backends to FLOW3.
-It is explained seperately later in the chapter.
+It is explained separately later in the chapter.

 .. tip::